rdmarsh/elm/README.md

 ## General help

-To see the help, run `./elm --help`.
+To see the help, run `./elm --help`

 You can also see specific help for each command by running `./elm COMMAND --help` (see [AdminById help](adminbyid-help) below)